Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 Answer: This is not something we can know with certainty.
 Only God knows all, and at the General Judgment, when all is revealed, at that time everyone will know the answer to this question.
 However, Maria Valtorta reports receiving divine dictations which describe some specific punishments.
 These are not likely comprehensive and exhaustive of all such instances.

 This dictation references the "sudden death of the seven," asking, "Why has there been for so long resentment and blindness against My great Gift of love and My dearly beloved instrument?
 Did the sudden death of the seven serve in no way as a warning to My new enemies?"
-We have no further information or evidence regarding the identities of these individuals or the events that transpired.
+We recently learned more about one such possible individual.
+Apparently, on Holy Thursday night, Father Mariano Cordovani, Master of the Holy Palaces, theologian of the Secretariat of State, a minor head of the Holy Office, and principal opponent of Valtorta's work, died unexpectedly from a sudden paralysis, without even having had time to say a last prayer.
+See this article for more details.
+As of now, we have no further information regarding the identities of the other individuals, though Italian Valtortian scholars with access to primary sources available only in Italian, as well as other sources of information, may know more.

 This dictation speaks of certain clerics who will expiate in Purgatory, due to their pride and envy, which led them to hinder the work.
 Christ, through Maria Valtorta, says: